conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - Added navigation breadcrumb
 - Enhanced multiple error messages throughout the product
 - Improved the connector 90 days heatmap
+- Declaring an ApplicationInstance with resources ending in `*` will now fail with this error message
+  - `Could not apply resource ApplicationInstance/my-app-inst: resource name 'appA-*' is not allowed.
+Use name 'appA-' with patternType PREFIXED instead`

 ## Fixes 🔨
 - Fixed an issue with Topic Policy constraint Range where max value wasn't inclusive